Football Psychology Tips: Footballers are People, Like You and Me

 David Charlton

 Global Sports Psychologist who is located near Newcastle Upon Tyne, UK and willing to travel Internationally.
-David also uses online video conferencing software (Zoom, Facetime, WhatsApp) on a regular basis and has clients who he has supported in USA, Canada, South America, UAE, Australian and New Zealand.
+David also uses online video conferencing software (Zoom, Teams, Facetime, WhatsApp) on a regular basis and has clients who he has supported in USA, Canada, South America, UAE, Australia and New Zealand.